375187588/brixcoin6.0/contrib/masternode/README.md

 * If you have the Masternodes tab - switch to it.
 If not, open wallet preferences and enable Masternodes tab from there.
 * Click Start All button to start your masternode.

-## Now your masternode should be running.
+## Now your masternode and sentinel should be running.

 You may go to the Linux console and type there:
 ``brixcoin-cli masternode status``